tensorwerk/hangar-py/docs/concepts.rst

 * Ability to only retrieve a small portion of the data (as needed) while still maintaining complete historical record
-* Ability to push and pull changes directly to collaborators or a central server (ie a truley distributed version control system)
+* Ability to push and pull changes directly to collaborators or a central server (ie a truly distributed version control system)

-The ability of version control systems to perform these tasks for codebases is largely taken for granted by almost every developer today; However, we are in-fact standing on the shoulders of giants, with decades of engineering which has resulted in these phenomenlly useful tools.
+The ability of version control systems to perform these tasks for codebases is largely taken for granted by almost every developer today; However, we are in-fact standing on the shoulders of giants, with decades of engineering which has resulted in these phenomenally useful tools.
 Now that a new era of "Data-Defined software" is taking hold, we find there is a strong need for analogous version control systems which are designed to handle numerical data at large scale...
 Welcome to Hangar!